iterative/ldb-resources/documentation/Command-summary.md

 If both ways of configuration are present, the environment variable takes precedence.
 If no method of configuration succeeds, all LDB commands will fail, except for `INIT` which does not require an existing installation, and `STAGE` when used in QuickStart (see below).

-## Quickstart
+## QuickStart

 QuickStart allows the individual user to begin working with LDB without explicit configuration.
-To that end, QuickStart makes strong configuration assumptions, and in return brings tangible value in as little as 3-4 commands.
+To that end, QuickStart makes strong configuration assumptions, and in return can jumpstart the LDB workflow with as little as 3-4 commands.

 `STAGE` is the only LDB command that can trigger QuickStart.
 To do it, `STAGE` confirms the absence of an active LDB instance, and calls `INIT` to create a new LDB repository before proceeding with staging a dataset.